My Story

 The following Spring, our small group made the trek from Seattle to Long Beach, California, for the Specialty Coffee Association of America (SCAA) trade show and North American Barista Competition (the only year it was actually called that).
 On Cinco de Mayo, just miles from my birthplace near East L.A., I was crowned the North American Barista Champion with my "Latin Love" specialty drink and much-improved performance.

 About a month later I had the honor of returning to Oslo to represent the USA in the 2002 World Barista Competition (WBC) where I finished in 6th place.
-Subsequently, I participated in and judged a number of competitions around the globe; and also co-founded the Barista Guild of America to provide a support community for baristas: training, events, and community.
+Subsequently, I participated in and judged competitions around the globe; and also co-founded the Barista Guild of America to provide a support community for baristas: training, events, and community.

 Meanwhile, I began an apprenticeship in coffee roasting under Zoka's then-head-roaster, Tim McCormack.
 Tim had roasted for Starbucks when it was still a smaller independent company, then co-founded Zoka with Jeff Babcock.
 I took over as head roaster while preparing for the NABC, so I was one of the very few who could claim to have roasted my own coffee for that event.